raghav-karn/aerosol/README.md

 ![Aerosol Icon](extension/icon128.png)

-**Aerosol** is a Chrome extension that visualizes air pollution in a way everyone understands - cigarettes!
-Download now from the Chrome Web Store.
+**Aerosol** is a Chrome extension that visualizes air pollution in a way everyone understands ― cigarettes!
+[Download now](https://chromewebstore.google.com/detail/jkkedagbmggnopjjjjodahkbpmolidje?utm_source=item-share-cb) from the Chrome Web Store, or [directly download the zip](https://github.com/raghav-karn/aerosol/releases/latest/download/aerosol.zip). *By using Aerosol, you acknowledge that you have read and understood [our Privacy Policy](https://aerosol.raghavkarn.com/privacy-policy).*

 > [!WARNING]
 > Although AQI and Equivalent Cigarettes data gives a wider view, the reliability of data is up to OpenWeatherMap and Aerosol's limited Equivalent Cigarette count algorithm.
 There may be some degree of discrepancy and error when compared to other sources.